 December Skynotes will feature more about Melbourne's first planetarium as we mark the 60th anniversary of its opening in December 1965.

-| Date | Rise | Set | Day length | Solar noon* |
+| Date | Rise | Set | Day Length | Solar Noon* | |

-| Wednesday 1st | 5:55am | 6:24pm | 12:28hours | 12:09pm |
+| Wednesday 1st | 5:55am | 6:24pm | 12:28 hrs | 12:09pm | |

-| Saturday 11th | 6:40am | 7:33pm | 12:52hours | 1:06pm |
+| Saturday 11th | 6:40am | 7:33pm | 12:52 hrs | 1:06pm | |

-| Monday 21st | 6:26am | 7:43pm | 13:16hours | 1:04pm |
+| Monday 21st | 6:26am | 7:43pm | 13:16 hrs | 1:04pm | |

-| Friday 31st | 6:14am | 7:53pm | 13:39hours | 1:03pm |
+| Friday 31st | 6:14am | 7:53pm | 13:39 hrs | 1:03pm |

 *When the sun is at its highest, crossing the meridian or local longitude.

-| Full Moon | Monday 7th |
+| Full Moon | Monday | 7th |

-| Third Quarter | Tuesday 14th |
+| Third Quarter | Tuesday | 14th |

-| New Moon | Tuesday 21st |
+| New Moon | Tuesday | 21st |

-| First Quarter | Thursday 30th |
+| First Quarter | Thursday | 30th |

-Lunar apogee (furthest from Earth) is on Friday 24th at 406,444 km.
+Friday 24th is lunar apogee (furthest from Earth) at 406,444 km.

-Lunar perigee (closest to Earth) is on Tuesday 8th at 359,819 km.
+Tuesday 8th is lunar perigee (nearest to Earth) at 359,819 km.

 Mercury after its solar conjunction, is now visible again in the west from 8pm before setting around 9pm.